dam

 Iwaki City's fish "Mexicali"

-During the autumn foliage season, a large amount of seafood is landed at Onahama Port in Iwaki City, but one fish that is particularly recommended is the mexicali .
+During the autumn foliage season, a wide variety of seafood is landed at Onahama Port in Iwaki City, but the fish we especially recommend is the "mehikari," which is known as the "city fish.

 Mexicali, with its large, glowing blue eyes, can be caught almost all year round except during closed fishing seasons, and its mild, soft white flesh can be eaten whole, fried, in tempura, or dried